 - fathers-to-be, where antenatal screening shows the mother is a genetic carrier

 - all newborn babies, as part of the newborn blood spot screening programme

 Sickle cell disease

 Sickle cell disease is the name for a group of related conditions which affect the quality of haemoglobin and the capacity to carry oxygen around the body.

 The most serious form of the disease is sickle cell anaemia.

-Other conditions that need treatment include Haemoglobin C disease and S beta thalassaemia.
+Other conditions that need treatment include Haemoglobin SC disease and S beta thalassaemia.

 There are a number of haemoglobin conditions which have no symptoms or very mild symptoms.
 Healthcare professionals can refer individual to a specialist haemoglobinopathy counsellor to explain the significance of these conditions.